Sacramento Woman Fights For Tougher Drug Laws Aimed At Dealers After Brother's Overdose

 According to Solorio, her brother took pills laced with Fentanyl.
 The medical examiner ruled it an accident.
 Solorio is now fighting to make sure other families don’t feel the same pain.

 “I’m pretty sure if they were to investigate, they could hold someone accountable for this.
-It’s just because we don’t have that law, nothing is going to happen,” she said.READ MORE: DA's Office To Review Past Cases Related To Sacramento Police Officer Alexa Palubicki After Arrest For Alleged False Reports
+It’s just because we don’t have that law, nothing is going to happen,” she said.READ MORE: Sacramento Police Officer Alexa Palubicki Accused Of Filing False Police Reports

 In a petition gaining hundreds of signatures, Solorio is pushing for new laws that would make it easier to convict drug dealers of murder.
 It’s called drug-induced homicide, a law more than 20 states in the nation have implemented.